-Feature/Information associations: Additional Information Spatial/Information association: Spatial Association
+Feature/Feature associations: Updated Information; Text Association Feature/Information associations: Additional Information Spatial/Information association: Spatial Association

 10 Geo Features - Tides, Currents

 10.1 Tidal data (see S-4 - B-406 to B-408)

 The inclusion of tidal information in ECDIS is optional.
 As such, for ENC only tidal stream and current information is required to be encoded.
 The implementation of tidal models based on predictions or applications to incorporate real-time tidal observations in ECDIS will be the subject of additional Product Specifications utilising the S-100 Universal Hydrographic Data Model.